EspressifApp/EspBlufiForAndroid/doc/Introduction_to_the_EspBlufi_API_Interface_for_Android__en.md

         // Configure Device in SoftAP
         params.setSoftAPSSID(ssid); // Configure the device SSID
         params.setSoftAPSecurity(security); // Configure the security option of the device: "0" - no security, "2" - WPA, "3" - WPA2, "4" - WPA/WPA2.
-        params.setSoftAPPAssword(password); // This option is mandatory, if the security option value is not "0". params.setSoftAPChannel(channel); // Configure the device channel
+        params.setSoftAPPassword(password); // This option is mandatory, if the security option value is not "0". params.setSoftAPChannel(channel); // Configure the device channel
         params.setSoftAPMaxConnection(maxConnection); // Configure the number of maximum connections for the device